spcourse/python/en/installing/uv/cli-mac/contents.md

 Look them up when you need them.

 Warning: `rm` deletes a file immediately.
-It does not go to the Trash, and there is no undo.
+It does not go to the Trash, there is no undo, and you do not receive 200,-.